Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Dark (degrees)

-Certain degrees traditionally believed to cause a dark complexion when on the ascendant.
+Certain degrees traditionally believed to cause a dark complexion when on the ascendant, or when occupied by the Lord of the ascendant, the Lord of the figure, or the Moon.
 Dark degrees are also believed to accentuate deformity, should this be present.
 See Light and Smoky degrees.

 Dark Energy